GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 Defining the fracture plane
 -----------------------------------------------------------

-The plane within it the KGD fracture propagate is known, so it is convenient to verify the fracture propagation criterion only on that given plane to reduce the computational cost.
-The fracture plane is defined by a separable nodeset by the following initial ``FieldSpecification`` condition:
+The plane within which the KGD fracture propagates is predefined to reduce the computational cost.
+The fracture plane is outlined by a separable nodeset by the following initial ``FieldSpecification`` condition:

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Example.xml
   :language: xml